dasl-/floating-point-numbers/readme.md

 1. Adjacent floats have adjacent integer representations
 2. Incrementing the integer representation of a float moves to the next representable float, moving away from zero

-(credit: [Bruce Dawson](https://randomascii.wordpress.com/2012/01/23/stupid-float-tricks-2/) for the wording of this fact)
+(credit: [Bruce Dawson](https://randomascii.wordpress.com/2012/01/23/stupid-float-tricks-2/) for the wording of these facts)

+Hopefully this introduction to floating point numbers is enough to give you an intuition on why these facts are true.